chrisgrieser/shimmering-focus/docs/css-classes.md

 - `cssclass: tags-in-gutter`: In Preview Mode, shows tags in the gutter.
 - `cssclass: full-width`: Use the full width, i.e., turn of readable line length for that note.

+### Dataview
+- `cssclass: dataview-list-in-table`: If you are using a dataview query where some table cells contain lists, use this CSS class to remove the vertical table lines that are off.
+- `cssclass: remove-dataview-title`: Removes the title created by some dataview queries.

 ### Writing & Academic
 - `cssclass: writing`: Applies alternate note styling for writers.
 [See here for more information](/shimmering-focus/academics-and-writers) (requires Obsidian 0.13.23).
 - `cssclass: bibliography-list`: In preview mode, list items are formatted like an academic bibliography.